0xSero/partisia-docs/docs/smart-contracts/smart-contract-interactions-on-the-blockchain.md

-Developing smart contracts on Partisia Blockchain involves several key understandings.
-Here's a mental model of the interactions available when developing smart contracts on PBC.

-## Definition of interactions

-**Contracts are asynchronous**: A contract can be placed on any given shard of the [multiple shards](../pbc-fundamentals/sharding.md) on Partisia Blockchain.
-This means that all actions take place in an order you can define as a developer, but the time it takes to complete an action can be dependent on what shard the contract is on and the geolocation of the node.
-This becomes much more relevant when looking at contract-to-contract actions.

-Even though state is not an interaction its important to understand what state is as a developer.
-Simply written a state is a distributed record, where each action can be perceived as a change in the record.
-This is part of both the functional and the asynchronous desing of PBC.
+# Smart Contract interactions on the Blockchain

-**Contracts atomic interaction**: Each atomic interaction point, whether init or action take some input, and return some output.
+Atomic interactions are the smallest unit of interaction possible on the blockchain.
+Each atomic interaction point, whether init or action take some input, and return some output.
 Atomic interactions cannot produce side effects, visible or not.
 The state will not be changed should a transaction, action or event fail while running the contract code, whether due to panics or insufficient gas.

 ## Simple interaction model

 A user can sign a transaction, a transaction creates an event (dotted line) which spawns an action.
-This action is what programmatically is written into a given smart contract.
-An action always changes the state if its successful, even if there is no writing to the state of the contract as part of the action.
-The change in such a case will be to note that the action has happened on the state.
+This action is created through the smart contracts code.
+An action always updates the state if its successful.
+If its unsuccesful there will be no update to the state.
+This is caused by the atomic idea behind actions, they can either be fully done or reverted back to what it was before the action happened.
+There is no in between in the interaction layer on the blockchain.

-This example could also have been a model with no before state and the signed transaction would be the [init bytes(RPC)](smart-contract-binary-formats.md#rpc-binary-format) required to deploy a smart contract on Partisia Blockchain.

 ![SmartContractMentalModelSimple.svg](mental-models/SmartContractMentalModelSimple.svg)